boesiii/CCTVMapper/README.md

-# PointsAlongLines
+# CCTVMapper
-plugin for qgis.
-Plots points along line from CSV
+plugin for qgis that plots CCTV data